javaxcel/javaxcel-core/README.md

-Javaxcel core is interconverter for DTO list and excel file with simple usage based annotations.
+Javaxcel core is helpful for converting `java.util.List` Object to a excel file and vice versa.

 <br><br>